-Figure 4: A polygonal region
+FIGURE 4.
+A polygonal region

 Let us call a c-curve a separatrix connecting saddle points (from the word "connection"), a u-curve an unstable saddle separatrix with a sink in its closure, a s-curve a stable saddle separatrix with a source in its closure.
-We will call a polygonal region Δ the connecting component of \bar{M} .
+We will call a polygonal region Δ a connecting component of \bar{M} .

-Lemma 4.2.
-Every polygonal region Δ is homeomorphic to an open disk and its boundary consists of an unique t-curve, an unique u-curve, an unique s-curve, and a finite (may be empty) set of c-curves (see Fig. 4).
+Lemma 4.2 ([10], Lemma 3.4).
+Every polygonal region Δ is homeomorphic to an open disk and its boundary consists of a unique t-curve, a unique u-curve, a unique s-curve, and a finite (may be empty) set of c-curves (see Fig. 4).